Export CxF/X-4

 Procedure

-2. Select File/Export CxF/X-4 and specify meta data such as Substrate Name, Substrate Type, Print Process and Surface Finishing.
+3. Specify all relevant data such as Substrate Name, Substrate Type, Print Process and Surface Finishing.

 CxF/X-4 relates to spot color characterisation only, the full tone of each primary color except black, tints and overprints of the respective color with black are saved.